Jammy2211/PyAutoLens/docs/index.rst

         pixel_scales=0.05,  # <- Conversion from pixel units to arc-seconds.
     )

+    """
-    """The lens galaxy has an elliptical isothermal mass profile and is at redshift 0.5."""
+    The lens galaxy has an elliptical isothermal mass profile and is at redshift 0.5.
+    """

     sie = al.mp.EllIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6